-The Church is an increasingly marginalized, and in the view of many, Irrelevant institution in Canadian culture.
+The Church is an increasingly marginalized, and in the view of many, irrelevant institution in western culture.
 The Christian mindset no longer dominates and informs the imaginations of people in our society as it once did.
-When I join the guys for a beer after we play hockey once a week (a major reason for playing hockey in the first place!), I always have this deep sense of living in a different universe.
-It’s a universe that hasn’t just rejected God, he never existed for them in the first place.
+When I join the guys for a beer after we play hockey once a week (a major reason for playing hockey in the first place!), I always have this deep sense of entering a different universe.
+It’s a universe that hasn’t just rejected God, he never existed in the first place.
 When my hockey friends asked me about what I do, they listen politely, but I can tell from the glaze in their eyes that they think I come from another planet.
 It doesn’t take long for our conversation to turn to other matters: ‘Bartender another beer please’!

-For an answer I’m going to draw some help from world renown Canadian Philosopher, Charles Taylor, most especially from his book ‘A Secular Age’.
+For an answer I’m going to draw some help from Canadian Philosopher, Charles Taylor, and his book ‘A Secular Age’.
 According to Taylor, the secular age we live in is conditioned by an ‘immanent frame’.
 That is to say, people assume that what we see in this world is all that there is.
 It doesn’t even enter peoples’ minds that meaning (i.e., questions of right/wrong, what’s the point of life and what does it mean to have a good life), can be found beyond this world in a transcendent force or God.
-The world is no longer ‘enchanted’.
+Therefore, the world is no longer ‘enchanted’.
 We no longer believe in silly things like miracles, angels, the devil, that God created the universe, or in divine revelation.
-Therefore, although 500 years ago atheism was unimaginable, today belief in a Christian God (or any other God for that matter), is unimaginable
+Whereas 500 years ago atheism was unimaginable, today belief in a Christian God (or any other God for that matter), is unimaginable

 Accordingly, the Christian story is not the only story in town.
 Christians live in a cultural space in which many secular stories compete with our story.
-These secular stories are delivered in many forms: shopping malls, commercials, hockey rinks, CBC programming, government policies etc. These competing stories are so much in the air we breathe in today, we’re most often not even conscious of their impact on what we think and feel.
+These secular stories are delivered in many forms and places: shopping malls, commercials, hockey rinks, coffee shops, government policies etc. These competing stories are so much in the air we breathe in today, we’re most often not even conscious of their impact on what we think and feel.
 Flannery O’Connor summarizes this struggle in a letter she wrote about her first novel:

 I don’t think you should write something as long as a novel around anything that is not of the gravest concern to you and everybody else, and for this is always the conflict between an attraction for the Holy and the disbelief in it that we breathe in with the air of our times.
 It’s hard to believe always but more so in the world we live in now.
 There are some of us who have to pay for our faith every step of the way and who have to work for it.